Sag in Transmission Line and its Calculations

 Sag in a transmission line is the vertical difference in level between the conductor support points and the lowest point of the conductor.

-Overhead conductors are used in the transmission of power from the power station to the distribution end as well as from the distribution end to the consumers.
-Hence, this is one of the critical infrastructures in the power system.
+Overhead conductors transmit power from the power station to the distribution end and from the distribution end to the consumers.
+Hence, they are one of the critical infrastructures in the power system.

-The overhead conductors are supported on two ends by transmission towers.
-These conductors aren’t stretched between the supports but are hanging between them with a slight curvature around their midpoint.
+Transmission towers support the overhead conductors on two ends.
+The conductors aren’t stretched between the supports but hang between them with a slight curvature around their midpoint.
 The vertical distance between the support points (which are parallel and equal) and this point of curvature is known as sag.

 Sag in Transmission Line